 All our solutions require minimal human intervention.
 And our focus on customized automation positions us perfectly to deliver top class, optimally priced Robotic Solutions and Purpose-built Powder Handling Mechanisms.

 Daniel Britton is leading our American operations.
 A seasoned Sales Manager with two decades experience in global companies, Dan shares our passion for delivering complete solutions and expertise in bulk material handling and process system design via long-term network building, internal sales team training, and management of globally distributed sales personnel.

 Here’s to our latest foray in the land of opportunity!

 About the Author:

-Cybernetik Technologies Pvt.
-Ltd is an Indian industrial automation company that blends experience with innovation to design, build, and install end-to-end, customised automation solutions for food, pharmaceutical, chemical, and manufacturing industries across the world.
+Cybernetik is an industrial automation company that blends experience with innovation to design, build, and install end-to-end, customised automation solutions for food, pharmaceutical, chemical, and manufacturing industries across the world.

 Address - Gat No. 365, Urawade, Mutha Road, Opposite Indo-German Technology Park